firozt/go-webcrawler/README.md

 ---

 ## Webcrawler, Indexer and WebServer in Go
-This project contains a fully functional webcrawler in go, that saves all content to a SQLite database (wiped every day).
+This project contains a fully functional webcrawler and web server written in go, within the client directory, that saves all content to a SQLite database (wiped every 4 hours).
 The crawler is interactable via a webserver with two main endpoints (found below).
+The server directory contains a React Typescript Vite application that acts as a simple GUI to interact with the webcrawler backend

 ## Functionality
 - Crawls a domain given a seed (initial url)